Richard-Seres/gatsby-graphql/README.md

 </p>

 Welcome to my first project, a simple portfolio page for a freelancer photographer.
 It was great to see the overall picture from design to code.
-Using the basics of ES6, React, Gatsby and GraphQL is challenging bit absolutely worth it.
+Using the basics of ES6, React, Gatsby and GraphQL is challenging, but absolutely worth it.
 The hosting and a simple CI/CD pipeline is handled with Netlify which is connected to a GitHub repository.

 The main goal is to reach the point when it's connected to a CMS, like Wordpress or Netlify.
 So the admin can update and upload content directly from the content management system.